Guest Post: The Cost of Infertility, 10 Reflections

 January 23, 2016

 Knowing Rick and Kim has been a gift to my heart.
 The way they process life through the lens of the Gospel is beautiful and compelling.
-They have three little ones that entered their family through the gift of adoption and they are waiting with Christian Adoption Consultants again for God to bring number four.
+They have three little ones that entered their family through the gift of adoption and they are waiting again for God to bring number four.
 They recently had a huge disappointment in their journey and I asked Kim if I could share her thoughts because they so strikingly reflect a heart that trusts God.

 The Cost of Infertility, 10 Reflections (by Kim)